Lawrence-lugs/Lawrence-lugs.github.io/EEE1051s2223/groupmain.md

 The deadlines for the problem sets are going to be a two weeks after their last topic.
 Hence:

 1. Problem Set 1 - October 7
-2. Problem Set 2 - November 11
+2. Problem Set 2 - --November 11-- December 1
 3. Problem Set 3 - January 6

 Quizzes will open and close along with their respective topics.